SaaS Compliance

 Cons

-• Limited specific research on Tamil Nadu's nuanced payroll compliance requirements.
+• Limited specific detail on payroll compliance features in provided excerpts.

-• No clear indication of Section 17(2) F&F settlement timelines.
+• No direct mention of F&F settlement timelines.

 Pricing signal: Indicative per-employee or module pricing — confirm on the official site.